sagemath/trac_to_gh/Issue 6408.md

 # Issue 6408: notebook -- secure notebook doesn't work in sage-4.1.alpha1 because of twisted.web2 not being ported to python 2.6

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6408

 Original creator: was